SageSELab/AidUI/README.md

 The architecture of AidUI, depicted in in the Figure above, is designed around four main phases: (1) the *Visual Cue Detection* phase, which leverages a deep learning based object detection model to identify UI objects representing visual cues for DPs, (2) the *UI \& Text Content Detection* phase, which *extracts UI segments containing both text  and non-text content*, (3) the *DP Analysis Phase* phase, which employs text pattern matching, as well as color and spatial analysis techniques to analyze the extracted UI segments and identifies a set of potential DPs,  and (4) the *DP Resolution* phase, which uses results from both Visual Cue Detection and DP Analysis phases to predict a final set of underlying DPs in the given UI.
 It is important to note that AidUI operates *purely on pixel data* from UI screenshots, making it extensible to different software domains.

-We set up the directory structure of the project to cloesly follow the architecture of the tool presented above.
+We set up the directory structure of the project to closely follow the architecture of the tool presented above.
 The following subsections present the directory structure of the source code of AidUI as well as the instructions to set it up.

 ### Source Code Directory structure